notarikon-nz/AvianHaven/STEAM_MVP_REQUIREMENTS.md

-# AvianHaven - Steam MVP Requirements
+# Perch - Steam MVP Requirements

 ## Overview

-This document outlines the Minimum Viable Product (MVP) requirements for AvianHaven's Steam release.
+This document outlines the Minimum Viable Product (MVP) requirements for Perch's Steam release.
 The goal is to deliver a polished, engaging bird simulation experience that meets Steam's quality standards and provides sufficient content to justify purchase.

 ## Core MVP Features (Must Have)